juan-gm/request_bin/README.md

 # Set-up Steps
 - Run `npm install`
+- Create a local postgresql database
-- Run `setup.sql` to set up databases
+- Use `setup.sql` to set up the schema
-- Adjust the psql url in `model.js`
+- Adjust the psql url in `model.js` to point to the database you just created